fosterfarrell9/lean2md/tests/fixtures/markers/expected_markers.md

 This is a test file for markers
-The next line should be excluded from the output:
+The next line should be excluded from the output because it ends with the --+ marker:
 But this line should be included despite having --#: --# The next line is a normal line with
 This should appear in output